kailash-manasarovar/statement/docs/index.md

 - So, in order to "explain away" these expected trauma-reactions to a sedated-rape victim, the gangs create incessant and intricate, carefully choreographed, terror-vignettes starring multiple known protagonists that render a victim so anxious she doesn't notice the true inexplicability of the anxiety and depression.
 - I detail these daily instances of physical stalking assisted by pinpoint tracking of my movements via my hacked mobile phones in order to harass me and create anxiety-forming situations with the sole intention of terrorizing me into believing that the extreme anxiety and grievous mental and emotional harm I was suffering, due to repeated sedated rape, had a "logical reason".
 - I assume the gangs expected this anxiety to also mask the toxic physical side-effects arising from constant drugging and poisoning.
-- Back in the UK in July 2024, while the terror was ongoing, I stood as a [candidate for general election](timeline/2024/june.md#volunteers-not-what-they-seem) and was stalked endlessly by criminal gangs.
+- Back in the UK in July 2024, while the terror was ongoing, I stood as a [candidate for general election](timeline/2024/june.md#volunteers-not-what-they-seem) and was stalked endlessly by criminal gangs in North London.
-- They even wheeled out [the 1989 North London rape-gang boss Winston May](timeline/2024/june.md#winston-may) who I complained about twice to the Metropolitan Police; once in 2006, and then again in 2015.
+- With zero concern for consequences, they even wheeled out [the 1989 North London rape-gang boss Winston May](timeline/2024/june.md#winston-may), who I had complained about twice to the Metropolitan Police; once in 2006, and then again in 2015.
 - Given he could hardly walk he was so high when I saw him, I expect he had been in prison at the time and was given a day out for the sole purpose of terrorizing me.

 ### Drugging and poisoning with brake-fluid, pesticides, and other substances